bienvenudev/collaborative-git-exercise/README.md

 - Create a pull request to main
 - Get it reviewed by Developer 1
 - Merge the product list feature into main

+### Developer 1 (You):
+- Review and approve Developer 2's pull request
+- After the product list is merged to main:
+   - How would you get the latest changes from main that include the product list?
+   - How would you create a new branch for shopping cart that includes these products?

+- Start implementing shopping cart functionality that integrates with the existing product list

 ## Bundle 3: Handling Conflicts